 This notion is supported by history and the majority of other bullion coins on the market.
-The fact that most gold coins are 22 carat suggests that this is the optimum mix for this type of gold investment.
-Certainly the coin needs to be resilient due to its function as money.
+The fact that most gold coins are 22 carats suggests that this is the optimum mix for this type of gold investment.
+Certainly, the coin needs to be resilient due to its function as money.
 So in my mind, one of the reasons the Sovereign coin market is so deep is because coins of 100 years old are still in decent shape and desirable.
-Will the market for century old 24 carat coins also prove successful?
+Will the market for century-old 24-carat coins also prove successful?
 I don’t think so.
 The Royal Mint also seems to have lost focus on the original Britannia concept when it launched in 1987.
-After all, it was developed to piggy back on the success of the South African Krugerrand.
+After all, it was developed to piggyback on the success of the South African Krugerrand.
 This was and still is the most successful investment coin of all time.
 It was the first gold coin to possess exactly 1oz of gold.
 The Britannia if you like, was our version or copy of the Krugerrand.
 What is the purity of the Kruger?
-Well, 22 carat of course!
+Well, 22 carats of course!

 One interesting development to keep an eye on over the coming months is that of pricing.
-There will now be around 25 year’s worth of 22 carat Britannias on the secondary market, mixed with the new 24 carat coins.
+There will now be around 25 year’s worth of 22-carat Britannias on the secondary market, mixed with the new 24 carat coins.
 So how will the two coins price against each other?
 I guess only time will tell.
-It’s possible that the new pure coin will trade at a slight premium.
+The new pure coin may trade at a slight premium.
 There’s always a demand for the latest version of a coin, and this one is 24 carat after all!
 I’m not sure I would want to pay an additional premium for investment purposes for the reasons of value discussed earlier.
 Alternatively, we may see the older coins trading at a discount as the market may perceive these as less desirable.
 If this is the case, I will be snapping those up all day long as supply is limited.

-So while the brand new Britannia gold coin is beautiful and will no doubt prove a huge success for the Royal Mint in opening up global demand for UK coins, the jury is still out on whether it will be as well received on UK shores.
-Still, along with Sovereign gold coins, the Britannia remains VAT exempt and Capital Gains Tax free for UK residents so it’s certainly not worth discounting yet!
+So while the brand new Britannia gold coin is beautiful and will no doubt prove a huge success for the Royal Mint in opening up global demand for UK coins, the jury is still out on whether it will be as well-received on UK shores.
+Still, along with Sovereign gold coins, the Britannia (excluding the silver version) remains VAT exempt and Capital Gains Tax-free for UK residents so it’s certainly not worth discounting yet!

 Click for more info on gold investment.